edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/empycustom.rst

 * start(options): This method is called once during element start.
 Any computational-intensive tasks that need to be performed once should be called here.
 For example, loading models in memory or configuring libraries.
 The options JSON is passed to the method for any argument that might need to be passed to the method from the stream configuration.
 Implementing this method is completely optional.
 * stop(options): This method is called once during element stop.
 It should free all the memory that the Python Garbage collector can't free.
 The options JSON is passed to the method for any argument that might need to be passed to the method from the stream configuration.
 Implementing this method is completely optional.
-* process(in_buffer, in_meta, options): This method is called for every buffer received by the element.
+* process(in_buffer, in_meta, options, events): This method is called for every buffer received by the element.
 It receives an input buffer and meta and must create a new output buffer to return it alongside the output meta.
 The options JSON is passed to the method for any argument that might need to be passed to the method from the stream configuration.
 This method must be implemented if the property in-place is set to false, otherwise, the element will return an error. **Note that due to limitations in the current version of the GObject python bindings this method is useless because a GstBuffer can not be mapped for writing.
 Because of that, in-place should always be set to true.**
-* process_ip(in_buffer, in_meta, options): This method is called for every buffer received by the element.
+* process_ip(in_buffer, in_meta, options, events): This method is called for every buffer received by the element.
 It receives an input/output buffer to process it in place.
 The options JSON is passed to the method for any argument that might need to be passed to the method from the stream configuration.
 This method must be implemented if the property in-place is set to true, otherwise, the element will return an error. **Note that due to limitations in the current version of the GObject python bindings the buffer can be only mapped for reading.**

 ============================================================
 Usage and Examples